How to review your procedures for dealing with allegations against staff

 Be confident when reviewing your procedures for dealing with allegations of abuse against staff.
 Know what they should include and get suggestions of questions to ask to make sure they're compliant and robust.

-When reading your school’s procedures, make sure they reflect Part 4 of Keeping Children Safe in Education (KCSIE), the Department for Education’s (DfE) statutory safeguarding guidance.
+When reading your school’s procedures, make sure they reflect Part 4 of Keeping Children Safe in Education (KCSIE) 2023, which is the Department for Education’s (DfE) statutory safeguarding guidance.

 - The steps to follow when managing:

 - Allegations that may meet the harms threshold